Abdullahnorain/journal-rounds-legal/ABOUT.md

 ### Medical Students
 - Stay current with research in your study areas
 - Build a personal library of important papers
-- Prepare for exams with organized article collections

 ### Residents & Fellows
 - Follow journals relevant to your specialty